nyp-sit/it3103-tutors/week1/colab_exercises.md

 Choose X1 and X2 as input features and choose Linear activation function.
 Use a single neuron (in a single layer).
 - Can the network classify the data points?
-- Increase the neurons in a single layer.
-What happens?
-- Increase the number of layers.
-What happens?

 ### Task 2